 A Certifiable Coach

-A certifiable program is one that certifies you in a new profession for $99 to $899.
+A certifiable program is one that certifies you in a new profession.
 Unfortunately, because of the growth of coaching, there are those out there looking to cash in on the marketplace and its consumers, so buyers beware.
 There are some good programs that will help you learn about coaching, but watch out for those representing that they “certify” you.

 Note that in the latter two cases, the only one doing the “certifying” is the company itself.
 It’s not an industry-recognized certification by any association.

 This isn’t simply about the quality of our training; it’s about the quality of YOUR training.
 We’re here to support you to be the most masterful and successful coach that you can be.